-Priority Tracking Code Project Information Agency Response 18 214202318E Request: Animal and pest control requests including reducing rat and mosquito populations The agency will try to accommodate this issue within existing resources.
+Priority Tracking Code Project Information Adopted Budget Response 18 214202318E Request: Animal and pest control requests including reducing rat and mosquito populations OMB supports the agency's position as follows: The agency will try to accommodate this issue within existing resources.
 Explanation: CD 14 continues to be among the highest number of rodent complaints in the City.
 Those complaints doubled from 300 in 2018 to 600 in 2019 and continue to rise.
 While DOHMH continues to increase the number of inspections performed annually, these efforts are outpaced by conditions contributing to rodent infestations.
 Increased coordination with DOB's abatement rules for construction sites, with DSNY to address illegal dumping and school collections, and with the public at large to educate people on the down side of feeding feral cats and birds are warranted.
-Responsible Agency: Department of Health and Mental Hygiene 19 214202319E Request: Other commercial district revitalization requests Explanation: Supporting venues that generate social capital and drive economic development is key to post pandemic recovery.
+Responsible Agency: Department of Health and Mental Hygiene 19 214202319E Explanation: Supporting venues that generate social capital and drive economic development is key to post pandemic recovery.
 Kings Theater was an EDC project that is owned and managed by a private entity and is a for profit enterprise, the Tow Performing Arts Center is housed at a public institution of higher education but runs ticketed events, the Mayor's Office of Media and Entertainment permitted over 150 film and television productions in our 2.9 square miles of space in 2019.
 These enterprises generate a good deal of profit with the support of public space and financing.
 There should be some sort of mechanism that directs some funding back to the local community that often bears significant inconvenience from these activities.
-Responsible Agency: Department of Small Business Services This is not in the City's budget jurisdiction.
+Responsible Agency : Department of Small Business Services OMB supports the agency's position as follows: This is not in the City's budget jurisdiction.
 Contact OMB's Community Board Unit.
 20 214202320E Request: Extend library hours or expand and enhance library programs (BPL) Explanation: The Community Board supports the continuation and expansion of programs that are so valuable in connecting our community members to literacy and culture.
 From small children, to teens, adults and older adults, the breadth of library programming is impressive and invaluable.
 These programs will only be all the more important as the community recovers from the myriad impacts of the Covid 19 pandemic.
-Responsible Agency: Brooklyn Public Library BPL supports this project as requested by the community board.
-However, City funded financial support is necessary to undertake this project.
+Responsible Agency: Brooklyn Public Library Restoring and/or increasing funding is needed for this request.
+It is recommended that this request be brought to the attention of your elected officials i.e. Borough President and/or City Council Member.